ptvan/ptvan.github.io/_posts/2020-10-10-linear-models.md

 *Regularization* can be helpful when too many predictors are present in the input.

-Notably in the bioinformatic space is [Gordon Smythe](https://www.wehi.edu.au/people/gordon-smyth)'s LInear Models for MicroArray (limma)conceived for microarrays, extended for RNASeq, with many refinements along the way.
+Notable in the bioinformatic space is [Gordon Smythe](https://www.wehi.edu.au/people/gordon-smyth)'s LInear Models for MicroArray (limma) conceived for microarrays, extended for RNASeq, with many refinements along the way.

 ### Implementations